 Intraocular Lens Options

 The goal of surgery is to replace the cloudy lens with a permanent, transparent, intraocular lens, made of a specialized plastic.
+These lenses are sometimes referred to as cataract implants.
 Once the cataract is removed, it cannot return.
 In addition to restoring clarity to the patient’s vision, the surgeon has the ability to choose any strength intraocular lens to correct for any underlying refractive error the patient may have had throughout life.

 There are three major groups of lenses that the surgeon can offer the patient.
 The first of which is the monofocal lens, a lens which lets the patient focus clearly at a single distance, albeit at distance or near.
 The patient will need a pair of glasses to see clearly at near (if clear, uncorrected distance vision is the desired post-surgical result) or at distance (if clear, uncorrected near distance vision is desired post-surgical result).
 The monofocal lens does not correct for underlying corneal astigmatism which may necessitate astigmatic spectacle correction after surgery.